-[Note: This is the third article in an occasional series on apologetics and worldview analysis.]
+This is the third article in an occasional series on apologetics and worldview analysis.
+The first article deals with philosophical presuppositions, and the second article addresses the problem of pain.

 I’ve shaken my fist in anger at stalled cars, storm clouds, and incompetent meterologists.
 I’ve even, on one terrible day that included a dead alternator, a blaring blaring tornado-warning siren, and a horrifically wrong weather forecast, cursed all three at once.
 I’ve fumed at furniture, cussed at crossing guards, and held a grudge against Gun Barrel City, Texas.
 I’ve been mad at just about anything you can imagine.